Pieter de la Court Medal

 - Is the initiative a voluntary one? (i.e., the student is not paid for it)

-The Pieter de la Court prize will be awarded to the candidate who achieves the highest score in relation to the above criteria.
+The Pieter de la Court Medal will be awarded to the candidate who achieves the highest score in relation to the above criteria.
 The prize consists of a medal and an award certificate.

-The award ceremony will be organised by the study associations in cooperation with the Marketing and Communications department, coordinated by the assessor.
-The prize will be presented annually in the week of 17 October, the date on which Pieter de la Court enrolled as a student at Leiden University.
+The award ceremony will be organised by the study associations in cooperation with the Marketing and Communications department.
+The medal will be presented annually in the week of 17 October, the date on which Pieter de la Court enrolled as a student at Leiden University.